 What is a one-on-one?

-Also known as 1-on-1 meetings, one-to-one meetings, or 1:1 meetings, one-on-ones are regular check-in meetings between an employee and their manager, in which they discuss work-related problems, professional development, and their objectives and goals.
+Also known as one-to-one meetings, or 1:1 meetings, one-on-ones are regular check-ins, confidential meetings between an employee and their manager, in which they discuss work-related problems, professional development, and their objectives and goals.
 Managers typically hold one-on-one meetings with employees who directly report to them, although they may occasionally exist between employees and their coaches or mentors.

 Purpose of one-on-one meetings

-One-on-one meetings or 1-1 meetings can be the most effective ways for managers to communicate and synchronise their team.
-Here are some of the reasons why so many successful large and small business managers swear by them:
+One-to-one meetings are one of the most effective ways for managers to communicate with and synchronise their team.
+For UK businesses, they are a cornerstone of effective people management.
+Here are some of the key reasons why successful managers swear by them:

 It is quite possible that team members may notice patterns and detect potential problems that need to be addressed.
 Too often, employees lack the right platform to voice their observations.
 As a result, these issues run the risk of never being heard, impacting other departments or even the organisation as a whole.